edward-prosser/corda-docs/content/en/docs/corda-enterprise/3.0/serialization.md

 This document describes what is currently and what will be supported in the Corda AMQP format from the perspective of CorDapp developers, to allow CorDapps to take into consideration the future state.
-The AMQP serialization format will continue to apply the whitelisting functionality that is already in place and described in [Object serialization](.md).
+The AMQP serialization format will continue to apply the whitelisting functionality that is already in place.

 ## Core Types